Block Keeper Guide

 Everyone chooses to use sessions differently, however, with this system it allows for many more sessions to be created and used effectively.
 As an example, you could create a session each day to record your times.
-Your more than free to use sessions however you choose.
+You're free to use sessions however you choose.

 After enabling Video Record Solves in preferences, your webcam or attached camera will be used to record your solves.
 Upon starting the timer, the camera will begin recording, until the timer is stopped.
+There is also the option to record inspection and just after the solve.
 After a recording has been made, the video can be viewed through the video record button in the bottom right corner.
-The video can also be saved from here as a .webm file.
+The video can also be saved from here as a

 IMPORTANT: Only the most recent solve is available to view and save.
 When you begin another solve, the previous recorded video will be deleted.
 If you want to view/save your solve, do so before you start your next solve.